tnguyen606-cs/myDACO/README.md

 2. A list should appear with the virtual devices you have created.
 3. Click on the pencil icon to open the modification for that device.
 4. Click `Show Advanced Settings` and scroll down the the RAM allocation field.
-5. Add more RAM to the device.
-2048 MB is enough to run the application.
+5. Allocate more RAM to the device.
+2048 MB is generally enough to run myDACO.
 6. Click `Finish` and run the app again.

 ### The initial app screen takes a very long time to load in the Android Emulator